bbc/a11y-tests-web/README.md

 ### Run Google Lighthouse with custom configs, e.g. simorgh/simorgh

-Lighthouse can be configured to run Progressive Web App, SEO, Best Practises and Performance tests.
+Lighthouse can be configured to run Progressive Web App, SEO, and Best Practice tests.
 See the config file in `config/simorgh/simorgh.js`. `a11y-tests-web` will generate a summary report in JSON, saved to `a11y-tests-web/lighthouse-report.json`.
 An OUTPUT_JSON path can also be specified.

 Run lighthouse tests and save to OUTPUT_JSON path
 ```